Euphredes/Euphredes/README.txt

 In rooms, I'll offer books covering linguistic demonstrations.
 I'll reveal some procedures and plans.
-The first room I'll show you is the most serious.
+The first room, AUTHORITY, I'll show you is the most serious.

            Introduction
            ------------